konstanzer/Ace_versus_Ace/README.md

 **Boxplots of speed, spin rates, and movement lateral and vertical**

 #### Key takeaways:
+* Cole has a higher average speed and deGrom has a much greater range of speeds.
-* Cole has a higher average spin rate average although deGrom has a much greater range of spin values.
+* Cole has a higher average spin rate average and deGrom has a much greater range of spin values.
+* deGrom's stratgy relies on changing spin and speeds.
 * Cole has a higher average movement in both the x and z axes.

 Release speeds             |  Release spin rates